20+ Things to Do With Your Family in Knoxville, TN

 • Get to the game early to get a good parking spot.

-• Some of the stadium is shaded but take a hat and sunscreen just in case.
+• Some of the stadium is shaded, but take a hat and sunscreen just in case.

 Cost: General admission starts at $11 a ticket

-Smokies
+Tennessee Smokies baseball

 Ijams Nature Center

 Ijams Nature Center is an urban nature park right outside of downtown Knoxville that features over 10 miles of trails perfect for hiking, walking, biking, and bird-watching.
 They also offer swimming, climbing, natural playgrounds, canoe rentals, and more.
-My kids especially love the natural playgrounds and looking at the indoor animal exhibit.
+My kids especially love the natural playgrounds and the indoor animal exhibit.

-• The visitor center is open Sunday through Friday from 10 am to 5 pm and Saturdays from 9 am to 5 pm.
+Grounds are open daily from 8 am to dusk.
+The visitor center is open Sunday through Friday from 10 am to 5 pm and Saturday from 9 am to 5 pm.

 • Bathrooms are located in the visitor center.

-• Ijams is dog-friendly but dogs must be on a leash and you must clean up after them.
+• Ijams is dog-friendly, but dogs must be on a leash and you must clean up after them.
 No dogs are allowed in the visitor center.

 • They have a gift shop, hallway art gallery, and an exhibit hall with some animals on display that you will find in the park.

-• Ijams offers many educational opportunities including field trips, homeschool opportunities, camps, nature preschool, and more.
+• Ijams offers many educational opportunities, including field trips, homeschool opportunities, camps, nature preschool, and more.

 • You can rent their facility for birthday parties, weddings, meetings, retreats, and more.